Görlitz: Earliest record and urban formation

 Görlitz, as Goreliz, was first mentioned in a document from the King of Germany, and later Holy Roman Emperor, Henry IV in 1071.
 This document granted Görlitz to the religious Diocese of Meissen, then under Bishop Benno of Meissen.
 This document can now be found in the Saxony State Archives in Dresden.
 In 1075 the village was assigned to the Duchy of Bohemia.
 In 1126–1131 Bohemian Duke Soběslav I erected a castle, one of several new castles on the Bohemian-Polish border.
 It may have been on the site of the present St Peter and Paul church.
 The date the town was founded is unknown but in the 13th century the village gradually became a town.
 Owing to its location on the Via Regia, an ancient and medieval trade route, the settlement prospered.
 In 1319 it became part of the Piast-ruled Duchy of Jawor, and Duke Henry I of Jawor confirmed the town's privileges.
 In 1329, the town fell back to Bohemia.

-From 1346 Görlitz was a wealthy member of the Lusatian League, which consisted of Bautzen, Görlitz, Kamenz, Lubań, Löbau and Zittau.
+From 1346, Görlitz was a wealthy member of the Lusatian League, which consisted of Bautzen, Görlitz, Kamenz, Lubań, Löbau and Zittau.
 Around 1348 a Jewish woman, Adasse, was made a citizen of the town.
 In 1352 during the reign of Polish King Casimir III the Great, Lusatian German colonists from Görlitz founded the town of Gorlice in southern Poland near Kraków.
 From 1377 to 1396 it was the capital of an eponymous duchy.
-In 1469, along with the Lusatian League, the town recognized the rule of King Matthias Corvinus, thus passing to Hungarian rule, and in 1490 it reverted to Bohemia then ruled by Vladislaus II of Hungary.
+In the conflict over the Bohemian throne between George of Poděbrady and Matthias Corvinus, Görlitz, along with the Lusatian League, recognized Corvinus as ruler between 1469 and 1490.